 Work/Life Solutions: Life Assistant Program

 Plaza de la Raza Child Development Services, Inc. (Plaza) is a comprehensive early childhood education program with a focus on school readiness for children zero to five years of age.
 Developmentally appropriate services are provided for children from low income families, zero to five years of age.
-Plaza de la Raza currently serves over 1,600 children and their families.
+Plaza de la Raza currently serves approximately 1,100 children and their families.